Do You Need to Book Shinkansen Tickets in Advance

 IF you book shinkansen tickets in advance on the Smart Ex app you'll get a white piece of paper showing your seat details.
 Photo is of a hand holding this at the shinkansen platform

-When I used this in May you also needed to collect a piece of paper after scanning a printed QR code – this had your seat details on it.
-I’m not sure if this is the case now as they have upgraded to integrate the tickets with Apple Wallet, but, you get full instructions when you are sent your ticket details.
+When I last used this, you also needed to collect a piece of paper after scanning a printed QR code – this had your seat details on it.
+I’m not sure if this is the case now, as they have upgraded to integrate the tickets with Apple Wallet, but you get full instructions when you are sent your ticket details.

-The downside is that like many online services in Japan, SmartEx requires you to have a credit card that is 3D secure enabled so it doesn’t always work for everyone.
-It’s also not available in every country – right now, for example, it’s not supported in Europe.
+The downside is that, like many online services in Japan, SmartEx requires you to have a credit card that is 3D secure-enabled so it doesn’t always work for everyone.
+It’s also not available in every country – right now, for example, it’s not supported in the UK.

 Find the app in your app store, or see more here.